fadel/msc-pm/README.md

 circumstances (not Windows).

 ## Windows
-On Windows, Armadillo should be installed in `C:\Program Files (x86)\Armadillo`.
+On Windows, Armadillo should be installed in `C:\Program Files (x86)\Armadillo` (this is where CMake usually looks for Armadillo).
 Also remember to build `armadillo.lib` instead of the default `armadillo.dll`.

 # Building
-Assuming the current directory is the source folder:
+Assuming the current directory is the root of this project:

     mkdir build
     cd build